 This page showcases a collection of smaller projects that I have worked on.

 Printer Knows is a machine which gathers information of the ongoing foot traffic in front of it.
 The anthropomorphism approach allows the machine to translate the information gathered in a similar way a human would do it, by writing it down on paper.
-The machine prodcues a very logical visual interpretation of the data collected.
+The machine produces a very logical visual interpretation of the data collected.

 The team of Axel, Federico, Mantas and I accomplished the project by connecting an infrared sensor to an Arduino UNO board for data collection and, on the other end, attaching a pen to a servo motor which in turn was attached a to stepper motor, repurposed together with a set of gears from a common desktop printer, which allowed for the pen to move left and right and up and down.